Ys-Zhou/MyHexo/source/_posts/Collection-Moving-data-into-AWS.md

 ---|---
 Migrate smaller relational workloads (<10 TB) and MongoDB|Migrate large data warehouse workloads Support ongoing replication to keep the target in sync|Do not support

+# Direct Connect

+- Provides a dedicated private connection from a remote network to your public resources or VPCs
+  - Need a Virtual Private Gateway on your VPC
+- Can setup multiple 1 Gbps or 10 Gbps connections
+- Connect to Direct Connect endpoint in Direct Connect location
+- Use Cases
+  - Increase bandwidth throughput
+  - Real-time data feeds
+  - Hybrid Environment
+  - Enhanced security using private connection
+- Use two Direct Connect as a failover
+- Use Direct Connect Gateway if you want to connect to VPCs in different regions

+# Snowball

+- Physical device to move TBs to PBs of data in or out of AWS
+- Secure by using KMS 256 bit encryption
+- Use Snowball if it takes more than a week to transfer over the network

+## Snowball Edge
+- More capacity (100 TB) with computational capability
+  - Storage optimized
+  - Compute optimized
+- Can pre-process the data while moving
+  - Support EC2 AMI
+  - Support Lambda functions

+## Snowmobile
+- 100 PB of capacity
+- Batter than Snowball if more than 10 PB